sixtusagbo/vitrine/README.md

 ## Acknowledgements

 My gratitude goes to [ALX Africa](https://alxafrica.com), both staff and students.
 I also thank [GitHub](https://github.com) for making the Students Pack available to us.
-If "m to start mentioning people here, I could fill up a README with names of people.
+If I start mentioning people here, I could fill up a README with names of people.
 Generally, I give glory to almighty God for all his goodness and mercies in my life and his guidance throughout.

 ## License